Cole Clark: Products

-Primarily, Cole Clark produce acoustic guitars, but also venture into lapsteels and bass.
-Previously the company has produced ukuleles and electric guitars.
+Primarily, Cole Clark produce acoustic guitars, but also venture into electric guitars, lapsteels and bass.
+Previously the company has produced ukuleles.
 These are currently not in production.

 The Cole Clark acoustic range includes the FL Dreadnought models in 6 and 12 string, AN grand auditorium and LL travel guitar.
 The timber combination possibilities mean that the above models have up to 30 different combinations and back and side timber, hence a different product name.

 FL and AN models are available in 1, 2 and 3 series.
 Each with varying levels of features.
 The LL is available only in a 1 and 2 series.

 In a joint venue with Melbourne bass maker Neil Kennedy, Cole Clark released the ‘LLBN’ electric bass line in 2017.

 Cole Clark uses a patented ‘3-way’ pickup system that combines three elements (under saddle piezo assembly, face brace sensor, and a condenser mic) that work together, hearing only frequencies they are best equipped to handle to deliver less ‘quack’ and ‘ping’ that the average acoustic pickup and eliminating many of the feedback issues associated with such instruments.

 In 2019 Cole Clark released a series of Acoustic Guitars with additional Humbucker Pickups as a second output, giving the guitars the ability to switch between acoustic and electric tones as well as blend the two together with the flick of a switch.
 They come in FL, LL, AN, FL 12 string and the Lloyd Spiegel signature model.

 In 2023, Cole Clark released their next generation ‘True Hybrid’ models, featuring dual outputs for both acoustic and full electric pickup configurations.